Stephen Park (actor)

 Stephen Park is an American comedian and actor.
 He was a cast member of the sketch comedy television series In Living Color during the 1991–1992 season.
-He had the film roles of Sonny in Do the Right Thing (1989), Detective Brian in Falling Down (1993), Mike Yanagita in Fargo (1996), and Lieutenant Nescaffier in The French Dispatch (2021).
-Park's other acting work includes the role of Mike Sorayama in the Adult Swim animated television series The Venture Bros. and the role of Judge Pete in the critically acclaimed independent film Rocket Science (2007).
+His film roles include Sonny in Do the Right Thing (1989), Detective Brian in Falling Down (1993), Mike Yanagita in Fargo (1996), and Lieutenant Nescaffier in The French Dispatch (2021).
+Park's other acting work includes the roles of Mike Sorayama in the Adult Swim animated television series The Venture Bros. and Judge Pete in the critically acclaimed independent film Rocket Science (2007).

 Early life and career

 Park grew up in Vestal, New York.
 The son of Korean immigrants, Park began his entertainment career as a stand-up comedian before transitioning into acting.

 Park was a cast member on In Living Color.
 He has appeared in films such as Do the Right Thing (1989), Fargo (1996), A Serious Man (2009), Snowpiercer (2013), The French Dispatch (2021), and Asteroid City (2023).
 Park has acted in multiple films by the Coen brothers, Bong Joon Ho, and Wes Anderson.